MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

    :::image type="content" source="media/la-newproject-his1.png" alt-text="Screenshot shows Visual Studio and details for Configure your new project.":::

-## Add .NET client definitions
+## Add a .NET client definition

-To support the CICS and IMS connectors in Azure Logic Apps, you need to add .NET client definitions.
+To support the CICS and IMS connectors in Azure Logic Apps, you need to add a .NET client definition.

-1. In Solution Explorer, open the your new host application's shortcut menu, and select **Add** > **Add .NET Client Definition**.
+1. In Solution Explorer, open the new host application project's shortcut menu, and select **Add** > **Add .NET Client Definition**.

 1. When the **Add New Item** box appears, in the **Name** property, provide a name for the .NET client definition, and select **Add**.